yousefosamaahmed/Accessmate-Ai-/README.md

 Live Behavior

-The detected sound and confidence update automatically as the environment changes.
+The current detected sound and its confidence update automatically as the environment changes.

-Example:

-Siren
-Confidence: 96%
+Siren — 96%

-↓ sound changes
+   ↓

-Doorbell
-Confidence: 91%
+Doorbell — 91%

-↓ sound changes
+   ↓

-Knocking
-Confidence: 84%
+Knocking — 84%

 No manual stop/start cycle is required when the sound changes.

 Runtime Optimizations

-AccessMate adds several post-processing algorithms around YAMNet:

 Transient-aware frame aggregation

-Global validated confidence threshold
+Global validated threshold

 Alarm-vs-Beep disambiguation